Build your own Data Commons

 In terms of development time and effort, to launch a site with custom data in compatible format and no UI customization, you can expect it to take less than three weeks.
 If you need substantial UI customization it may take up to four months.

 The cost of running a site on Google Cloud Platform depends on the size of your data, the traffic you expect to receive, and the amount of geographical replication you want.
-For a small dataset, we have found the cost comes out to roughly $100 per year.
-You can get more precise information and cost estimation tools at Google Cloud pricing.
+For a singly-homed service with 5 GB of data serving 1 M queries per month, you can expect a cost of approximately $400 per month.

 Recommended workflow